micmejia/bible-dump/AMPC/Ezra/Ezr 10.md

-So now make confession _and_ give thanks to the Lord, the God of your fathers [for not consuming you], and do His will. [^a]Separate yourselves from the peoples of the land and from [your] foreign (heathen) wives.
+So now make confession _and_ give thanks to the Lord, the God of your fathers [for not consuming you], and do His will.
+Separate yourselves from the peoples of the land and from [your] foreign (heathen) wives.